Your basket is currently empty!

 These differences created a climate of misunderstanding and conflict, making it difficult to have productive discussions about care strategies.

-An interdisciplinary team intervened to facilitate a series of family meetings aimed at bridging these cultural gaps.
+An interdisciplinary team intervened to facilitate family meetings to bridge these cultural gaps.

-The team consisted of professionals with expertise in and cross-cultural communication.
+The team consisted of professionals with expertise in neurological disorders and cross-cultural communication.

 They showed empathy towards the patients’ situations while also recognising the emotional burden on caregivers.

-These activities helped family members gain a better understanding of Alzheimer’s progression, culturally sensitive caregiving practices, and negotiation techniques for resolving conflicts.
+These activities helped family members better understand the progression of Alzheimer’s, culturally sensitive caregiving practices, and negotiation techniques for resolving conflicts.

-This approach resulted in improved communication within the family unit, promoting unity despite diverse cultural backgrounds, and ultimately enhancing the quality of patient care.
+This approach improved communication within the family unit, promoted unity despite diverse cultural backgrounds, and ultimately enhanced the quality of patient care.

 Conclusion